Flag of Arkansas: Design

+In the 2024 Arkansas Code (Title 1, Chapter 4, § 1-4-101), the state flag is defined as follows:

+"a rectangle of red on which is placed a large white diamond, bordered by a wide band of blue on which are twenty-five (25) white stars.
+Across the diamond shall be the word 'ARKANSAS' and four (4) blue stars, with one (1) star above and three (3) stars below the word 'ARKANSAS.'
+The star above the word 'ARKANSAS' shall be below the upper corner of the diamond.
+The three (3) stars below the word 'ARKANSAS' shall be placed so that one (1) star shall be above the lower corner of the diamond and two (2) stars shall be placed symmetrically, parallel above and to the right and left of the star in the lower corner of the diamond."

+Colors

+The 2024 Arkansas Code (Title 1, Chapter 4, § 1-4-101), says that the colors used for the flag shall be:

+"the same as those used on the United States flag, specifically to include Old Glory Red or its equivalent, and Old Glory Blue or its equivalent."

+Symbolism

 The flag's elements have a complex symbolism.
 According to the 1987 state law defining the flag, the diamond represents Arkansas' status as "the only diamond-bearing state in the Union".
 (Crater of Diamonds State Park was the only diamond mine in North America at the time, before more recent discoveries in Colorado and Montana.
 However, the state park is still the only place where the public can search for, and keep, diamonds.)

 The 25 white stars around the border of the diamond represents Arkansas' position as the 25th state admitted to the Union.

 The star above "ARKANSAS" represents the Confederacy, to which Arkansas was admitted on May 18, 1861.

 The three stars below "ARKANSAS" have three separate meanings: